 - Brand appearance could be seen as disorganized and lacking leadership.

 How do you find duplicate listings?

-You can use tools such as BrightLocal, WhiteSpark, Yext, or hire an SEO angency to find duplicate listings and suppress them quickly.
+You can use tools such as BrightLocal, WhiteSpark, Yext or hire an SEO agency to find duplicate listings and suppress them quickly.

 Searching for duplicate listings can be done manually by looking up your business name, address, and phone number on various online directories.

 Managing duplicates can be a tedious task.
 Duplicate listings can harm search rankings, user experience, traffic, and revenue.
 You have two options:

 - You can manually set the listings as permanently closed or merge the two listings.

 - Use an automated service like BrightLocal, WhiteSpark, or Yext to manage duplicate suppression.

 Eliminating duplicate listings for your business will vastly improve your site’s SEO.
 The best way to avoid running into duplicate listings is to close any duplicates in the most authoritative directories that rank highly for your business, industry, or geography.